-This article helps you understand the different terms used in the Behavior Map feature within Siteimprove Analytics.
+This article explains the different terms used in the Behavior Map feature within Siteimprove Analytics.

-Interactions are defined as the sum of clicks and scrolls made on a specific page, in the selected time frame.
-In the below screenshot, the page has been viewed 1,854 times in the chosen period and has been interacted (scrolls+clicks) with on 1,020 occasions.
+Interactions are defined as the sum of clicks and scrolls made on a specific page, in the selected time period.
+In the screenshot below, the page has been viewed 1,854 times in the chosen period and has been interacted with (scrolls + clicks) on 1,020 occasions.
 If a visitor clicks twice on a specific page and scrolls three times down the same page, this will add up to five interactions which will be logged to the system.

 Note: Page views are not the same as visits.
 All page views are counted no matter how many times a user has visited the specific page in the chosen period of time.
 Learn more about the different metrics in Analytics.

 A term used in Click Map.
-An element is anything that can be interacted with on a page, whether is may be a link, form, text etc. An element is equivalent to a tag in HTML, although you can find elements that are not a part of the HTML source.
+An element is anything that can be interacted with on a page; a link, input field, text etc. An element is equivalent to an HTML element, although you can find Behavior Map elements that are not a part of the HTML source.
 Learn more about HTML elements.

-Screenshots (also known as screendumps, screencaptures, or screengrabs) are images taken by our systems of a specific page.
-So when you add a page to Behavior Map by providing the URL or page title of the page, our systems will take a "picture" of what the page looks like.
+Screenshots (also known as screendumps, screencaptures, or screengrabs) are images taken by our system of a specific page.
+When you add a page to Behavior Map by providing the URL or page title of the page, our system will take a "picture" of what the page looks like.

-Siteimprove's system needs to collect visitor data before being able to view any Behavior Map data.
+Siteimprove's system needs to collect visitor data before it can show any Behavior Map data.
 If no visitors visit the specific page you have added to Behavior Map, then no screenshot will be generated until visitors come to your page.